-It is very likely that each church sound system will therefore have unique requirements, we have previously helped churches with the following areas:
+It is very likely that each church sound system will have unique requirements, we have previously helped churches with the following areas:

 - Choosing the correct microphones